One Plum Blossom: Later versions

-Grief Over QingHe River
+Grief Over Qinghe River

-Grief Over QingHe River (青河絕恋) is a 2000 remake with 30 episodes, starring Jiang Qinqin (蒋勤勤) and Vincent Zhao.
+Grief Over Qinghe River (青河絕恋) is a 2000 remake with 30 episodes, starring Jiang Qinqin (蒋勤勤) and Vincent Zhao.

 It was shot entirely in Mainland China.
 Compared to the 1984 original series, the main origins of the story had not changed.

 New One Plum Blossom

 New One Plum Blossom (新一剪梅 (Xīn Yī Jiǎn Méi)) is a 2009 remake consisting of 40 episodes and starring Lu Yi and Wallace Huo.
 It was also shot in Mainland China.

-Although the names of the characters and the origins of the story (ShaHeZheng and WanJiaZhuang's water source conflict) in this remake are the same as the original series, many new elements were added to the story, including the development of the characters and their relationships, resulting in a relatively different plot from the previous version.
+Although the names of the characters and the origins of the story (Shahe and Wanjiazhuang's water source conflict) in this remake are the same as the original series, many new elements were added to the story, including the development of the characters and their relationships, resulting in a relatively different plot from the previous version.